Anubis Egyptian God of the Dead: 12 Ways to Work With Him

 1. Read about Anubis

 The best way to start getting to know a deity is to read about them.
 Anubis is a god whose cult was one widespread throughout the ancient world, yet he doesn’t feature in too many of the Egyptian myths.
 You still can find him in books on the Egyptian pantheon, blogs, fictional novels featuring Anubis, and much more.
 It just takes some research.
+I also highly recommend reading the Egyptian Book of the Dead to get an understanding of funerary practice and prayer in ancient Egypt.

 2. Sacred Altar Space for Anubis